Chicken and Wild Rice Soup

 - What the heck do I feed my visiting family/guests before/after/during the holiday (think: Thanksgiving Eve, Christmas Eve, New Year’s Eve/Day)?
 THIS easy no-fuss, one-pot meal!
 Problem solved!

-- How do I keep my family from discussing politics at the dinner table?
+- How do I keep my family from discussing politics at the dinner table for just one night?
 TALK about how FANTASTIC this soup is!
-Chicken and Wild Rice Soup to the rescue!
+Chicken and wild rice soup to the rescue!
 Problem solved!

 You know what really bums me out?
 When restaurants put flour in soup.
 I mean, what is up with that?
 I get the concept of a roux, but you can thicken soup in so many other ways!
 My recipe for wild rice soup is flour-free.
 NO GLUTEN ALLOWED IN THIS SOUP.

 I use a vegetable to make a “roux!”
 I make my “roux” by blending a cooked potato with coconut milk (you can definitely use heavy cream or whole milk if you’re not dairy-free).
 I know what you’re thinking… “Ashley, you are brilliant!
 Also, I didn’t know you could read minds!”